luqmanmalik/57-01_66-10910_9780805390216/README.md

-## Calculus on Manifolds: A Modern approach to Classical Theorems of Advanced Calculus
+## MSC2010-57-01_66-10910
-### Problem Sets &#9634; Michael Spivak
+### Calculus on Manifolds: A Modern approach to Classical Theorems of Advanced Calculus &#9634; Michael Spivak
 #### Solutions by Luqman Malik

 This is the second installment in Spivak's analysis sequence.
 A strong footing in _Calculus, A Hitchhiker's Guide to Calculus_, and the present text should prepare the serious student of mathematical analysis for Spivak's five–volume _Comprehensive introduction to Differential Geometry_.
 Mathematicians use to polorize over the supremecy of pure versus applied mathematics; that paradigm has all but vanished.
 Today, it is a question of algebra versus analysis.
 If one finds themself pivoting between the two, I have no doubt that an honest attempt at Spivak will settle the matter for them.